 Seen here: Ethiopia’s Bone Cheluke.

-All roads lead to Durban on 13 October as arguably the strongest ever women’s road running field in the history of South African road running has been assembled for the FNB Durban 10K CITYSURFRUN.
+All roads lead to Durban on 13 October as arguably the strongest ever women’s road running field in the history of South African road running has been assembled for the ABSA Durban 10K CITYSURFRUN.

 A total of four of the women who will toe the start line have broken 32 minutes for the 10km, with one of them, Sheila Chepkirui, even breaking 30 minutes.